graham-lord/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock-Paper-Scissors

-My First Game
+A very simplistic rock-paper-scissors game that gets your input through a prompt function